 - CON: For men, a lack of women

-There are definitely more men than woman in this country – blame the male-dominated oil-and-gas industry, for starters – and men who move here often complain that it is hard to meet females.
+There are definitely more men than woman in this country – blame the male-dominated oil and gas industry, for starters – and men who move here often complain that it is hard to meet women.
 This can be particularly true for those working for government companies and who mainly socialise with Emiratis.
 That said, expats working in private ventures will find themselves outnumbering the ladies too.
 Joining one of the many expat organisations, gyms and social clubs can help.